New to Google AdWords? Don’t want to pay a professional?

 If your marketing team is not tracking conversions, or can’t explain where the leads are coming from, and are not providing business-decision level making reports, you’re just flying blind in the fog.
 And that never ends well.
 Do you know why?

 Your competition is not flying blind in the fog.
 Even if you’re the most arrogant business executive in the world, know this.
 Someone will be after you market share sooner or later.
-They might do it cheaper, faster, and scale like you could imagine, all because they are taking digital and data mining seriously.
+They might do it cheaper, faster, and scale like you could never imagine, all because they are taking digital and data mining seriously.